-The University Event Center assists campus and community organizations with the coordination and facilitation of all on-campus events and/or off-campus events directly associated with North Carolina A&T State University.
-Our services include scheduling, facility use, event management, audio/visual support, and resource management.
+The University Event Center assists campus and community organizations with the coordination and facilitation of all on-campus and off-campus events directly associated with North Carolina A&T State University.

 The University Event Center serves as the centralized operation through which all campus events and activities are scheduled, planned, coordinated and executed.
 This unit will also manage institutional resources to support all campus events which enhance the quality of programming and fosters student learning and development.